Daniel-Const/graph-playground/README.md

 Create graphs in a canvas (drag and drop)

+## Goals

+- Looks + feels good
-Export images of the graph
+- Export images of the graph

-Run algorithms on it
+- Run algorithms on it e.g. shortest path

 ## Start